 If you have a larger budget to purchase topsoil or don’t have access to quality soil on your property, supporting a local supplier and buying topsoil by the dump truck full is often a sustainable option.
 If you are worried about the quality of the soil, you can get a sample in advance and test the soil pH.
 Always ask the distributor about the content of the soil and the location from which it came from.
 There are many avenues to find quality topsoil in bulk including:

-- Searching the newspaper for folks selling topsoil, compost, or manure,
+- Searching the newspaper for folks selling topsoil or compost

 - Contacting a local university to see if they have a compost facility!